thallatt/PSAND/README.md

 If you use PSAND, please cite [Hallatt & Millholland (2025)](https://ui.adsabs.harvard.edu/abs/2025arXiv250922923H/abstract).

-The structure grids cover temperatures 288-2884 K, core masses {10, 20} Earth masses, and total masses [10.1,300] Earth masses.
+The structure grids cover equilibrium temperatures [288,2884] K, core masses {10, 20} Earth masses, and total masses [10.1,300] Earth masses.
 We are currently improving the high metallicity structure models, so we only include solar composition models in the current version of PSAND.

 Data files for interpolation take up 110 MB.